 To me, the first week is always the most exciting and the most memorable.
 At orientation, I met new people from my program and you can start exploring the city.
 When I spent a semester in Spain, I was with other international students, making new friends was easier than I thought it would be.
 Classes started in a few days which added some structure to my days.
 At this time you are just getting used to your new home, you are exploring, you are full of new emotions and it’s wonderful!
 Hold on to these feelings for as long as you can!

 Getting Used to the New Place

 After about a month, you get used to it.
 The initial excitement of being in a new country wears off, and you start missing your friends and family.
 Some people call it homesickness.
 It can stop you from enjoying this experience and it is normal.
 You need to acknowledge it and make yourself feel better.
 It’s a part of it: you have to deal with loneliness by yourself.
 If you’re studying abroad alone, then chances are that sometimes you’ll feel homesick.
 I wrote a full article on how to deal with feeling homesick, if you are constantly thinking about home when you are abroad, it could help you.
 Even if you’re surrounded by new and interesting people, you can sometimes miss having others who are similar to you culture-wise or language-wise.
 There are many things you can do to reduce homesickness abroad and don’t forget the 15-year old me who could barely spend a weekend by herself before her big adventure.

 It took a couple more weeks of homesickness before I officially settle into your new home.
-By that time, you will find a students to hang out with, get used to your professors and classes.
+By that time, you will find new friends to hang out with, get used to your professors and classes.
 You will have your new go-tos in the local grocery store and maybe even a few of your favorite restaurants.
 For example, after a couple months in Barcelona, I knew my way around town, I started getting used to the language and to the smell of oranges growing on the trees… The city had become my new home!